Second language: Foreign language

 In pedagogy and sociolinguistics, a distinction is made between second language and foreign language, the latter is being learned for use in an area where that language is originally from another country and not spoken in the native country of the speakers.
 And in other words, foreign language is used from the perspective of countries; the second language is used from the perspective of individuals.

 For example, English in countries such as India, Pakistan, Sri Lanka, Bangladesh, the Philippines, the Nordic countries and the Netherlands is considered a second language by many of its speakers, because they learn it young and use it regularly; indeed in parts of South Asia it is the official language of the courts, government and business.
 The same can be said for French in Algeria, Morocco and Tunisia, although French is not an official language in any of them.
 In practice, French is widely used in a variety of contexts in these countries, and signs are normally printed in both Arabic and French.
 A similar phenomenon exists in post-Soviet states such as Ukraine, Uzbekistan, Kyrgyzstan and Kazakhstan, where Russian can be considered a second language, and there are large Russophone communities.

 However, unlike in Hong Kong, English is considered a foreign language in China owing to the lack of opportunities for use, such as historical links, media, conversation between people, and common vocabulary.
 Likewise, French would be considered a foreign language in Romania and Moldova, even though both French and Romanian are Romance languages, Romania's historical links to France, and all being members of la Francophonie.

+In general, it is believed that children have an advantage in learning foreign languages compared to adults.
+However, studies have shown that pre-existing knowledge of language and grammar rules, as well as a superior ability to memorize vocabulary, may benefit adults when learning foreign languages.